CODE OF CONDUCT

 - Dog owners are required to comply with the laws, rules, and regulations of the state of Pennsylvania and local codes relating to dogs.

-Merchants will have a sticker on their door or window to indicate that dogs are welcome in their store.
+- Dog-friendly stores will have a sticker on their door or window to indicate that dogs are welcome inside.
 These stores may have additional rules.